jlabnotes/jlabnotes.github.io/_posts/2022-09-09-jql-best-practices.md

 I hope you found these examples useful and this will bring you one step closer to your ACP Exam success.

-If you want to be 100 steps closer, please consider purchasing my e-book, which aimed at Atlassian ACP Exam candiates and Jira Users.
+If you want to learn 100 more JQL examples, please consider purchasing my e-book, which helps Atlassian ACP Exam candiates and Jira Users to master JQL language.

 [You will find more information here.](https://jlabnotes.com/jql-cookbook/)